 “They were making an Italian dish yesterday with the left over turkey,” he mused, while cleaning one of the planting beds in the greenhouse.

 “That sounds lovely.
-One of the things I enjoy about Christmas is getting creative with all those meals using turkey in the days that follow.
+One of the things I enjoy about home cooking is getting creative with all those meals using left overs.
 I had turkey curry yesterday, myself.”

 “If I over heard it correctly, Amanda got her finger stuck in the pasta maker.
 It was quite disturbing,” said Ali.